-MFF SNAP-Ed Subrecipients Fiscal Year 2022 (October 1, 2021 - September 30, 2022)
+SNAP-Ed at Michigan Fitness Foundation (MFF) Fiscal Year 2023 (October 1, 2022 - September 30, 2023)

-Evaluation is an important component for all Michigan Fitness Foundation (MFF) SNAP-Ed projects.
-To justify continued funding for SNAP-Ed programs, Michigan must provide evidence of what happened and to whom as a result of SNAP-Ed interventions.
+Evaluation is an important component for all SNAP-Ed at Michigan Fitness Foundation (MFF) projects.
+To justify continued funding for SNAP-Ed programs, Michigan must provide evidence of what happened and to whom as a result of SNAP-Ed interventions and strategies.

-The evaluation tools that are used in all MFF-funded SNAP-Ed programs to measure individual behavior change are brief dietary assessment and physical activity surveys.
+The evaluation tools used in all SNAP-Ed at MFF funded programs to measure individual behavior change are brief dietary assessment and physical activity surveys.
 Tools have been carefully selected based on minimizing burden to program participants/communities and to local program staff.
 Results across programs will be combined to assess effectiveness of statewide SNAP-Ed programming in increasing fruit and vegetable consumption and physical activity behaviors, as well as demonstrate individual program effectiveness.

-In Fiscal Year (FY) 2022, all MFF SNAP-Ed funded agencies will use these tools and will report reach data through the FNS Education and Administrative Reporting System (EARS).
-MFF SNAP-Ed evaluation tools will include process and outcome evaluations for all policy, systems, and environmental change (PSE) and direct education (DE) initiatives.
+In Fiscal Year (FY) 2023, all SNAP-Ed at MFF funded agencies will use these tools and report reach data through the Food and Nutrition Service Education and Administrative Reporting System (EARS).
+SNAP-Ed at MFF evaluation tools will include process and outcome evaluations for all policy, systems, and environmental change (PSE) and direct education (DE) initiatives.